Table of Contents

 So that’s four variables that affect our ability to see the northern lights: how far north we are, how much light pollution there is, what Scotland’s weather is doing, and how much solar activity there is.

-I’ll cover the last two variables further down this page, but for now, let’s take a look at the best places to see the northern lights in Scotland which are great aurora-spotting locations with minimal light pollution.
+I’ll cover the last two variables further down this page, but for now, let’s take a look at the best places in Scotland to see the northern lights which are all great aurora-spotting locations with minimal light pollution.

 Caithness is a region of Scotland situated on the northernmost part of the mainland facing the Atlantic Ocean and the Pentland Firth.